 6. There are two die A and B both having six faces.
-Die A has three faces marked with 1, two faces marked with 2, and one face marked with 1, two faces marked with 2, and one face marked with 3.
+Die A has three faces marked with 1, two faces marked with 2, and one face marked with 3.
 Die B has one face marked with 1, two faces marked with 2, and three faces marked with 3.
 Both dices are thrown randomly once.
 If E be the event of getting sum of the numbers appearing on top faces equal to x and let P(E) be the probability of event E, then

-When x = 4, then P(E) is equal to
+P(E) is maximum when x equal to